jdnorthrup/ripplezone19/README.md

 - how to "VNC" in on-playa? maybe set up on my work laptop?

 Hardware:
-- make the box
+x - make the box
-- paint / cover the box with fur
-- which mic?
-- how to mount mic?
-x - which switches / lights? (adafruit 30mm?)
+x - paint / cover the box with fur x - which mic? x - how to mount mic? x - which switches / lights? (adafruit 30mm?)
 NOPE - wire switches + lights into PI
 NOPE - do i need anything i could get at lasher?